USB Data Recovery Software: Recover Deleted Files from Flash Drive

 Accidental Deletion

-The most common cause of USB flash drive data loss is the accidental deletion of files.
-Users often delete files mistakenly or realize the need for these files after deletion.
+The most common cause of USB flash drive data loss is accidental file deletion.
+Users often mistakenly delete files or realize the need for these files after deletion.

 Formatting Error